 Is Garmin better than Apple Watch?

-This is a topic that deserves its own article, but generally speaking, I switched from my Apple Watch to my Garmin running watch because I found it super annoying in the summer, when I was super sweaty and wet from all the water that I threw on me during my summer runs that I couldn’t stop my watch anymore.
+This is a topic that deserves its own article, but generally speaking, I switched from my Apple Watch to my Garmin running watch because I found it super annoying in the summer when I was super sweaty and wet from all the water that I threw on me during my summer runs that I couldn’t stop my watch anymore.
 The touch screen wasn’t reacting.
 That threw me off a lot and then also the GPS wasn’t as good as Apple was praising it to be.

 Looking back and comparing Apple vs Garmin the Apple Watch is a great smartwatch to track your activities and getting a feel of your overall fitness.
-But if you take your training more serious, a running watch makes more sense.
+But if you take your training more seriously, a running watch makes more sense.
 Even though the GPS of my Apple watch responds quicker, the Garmin devices are more accurate from what I experienced.
 Apple still wins when it comes to style for sure.
 At the end of the day I need a device that is made for runners and I think Garmin makes a way better job with that.